 BRAHMS is a flexible database management system for botanical researchers and those managing collections in herbaria, botanic gardens and seed banks.
-Developed at Plant Sciences, University of Oxford, it provides wide-ranging and innovative functionality to gather, edit, analyse and publish botanical data, optimizing its use for the widest possible range of curation services and research outputs.
+Developed at Plant Sciences, University of Oxford, as part of our plant diversity research activities, it provides wide-ranging and innovative functionality to gather, edit, analyse and publish botanical data, optimizing its use for the widest possible range of curation services and research outputs.
 Find out more in English, French, Chinese, Italian, Spanish, Portuguese and Russian.

 Botanical Research And Herbarium Management System